-Your current situation can be depicted as "Dispersion (Dissolution)" transforming into "Holding Together (Union)".
+Your current situation can be depicted as "The Receptive" transforming into "Enthusiasm".

-In front of you lies "Wind" which transforms into "Water".
-That means that penetration and following are being transformed into danger and the unknown.
-Behind you lies "Water" which transforms into "Earth".
-That means that danger and the unknown are being transformed into docility and receptivity.
+In front of you lies "Earth" which transforms into "Thunder".
+That means that docility and receptivity are being transformed into movement, initiative, and action.
+Behind you lies "Earth", representing docility and receptivity.

 The Situation